bcgov/smk-cli/docs/edit-layer.md

 #### Parameters

-Queries function from Parameters, operator, and Clauses.
-You must include at least one Parameter, specify the Operator and at least one Clause into your query for it to produce results.
+Queries function from Parameters, an Operator, and Clauses.
+You must include at least one Parameter, specify an Operator, and include at least one Clause into your query for it to produce results.

 Think of a parameter as your entry field.
 The parameter will be displayed to the user and allow them to enter values to use for the query.

-To add a parameter.
-Click once in the `Add New Parameter` button.
+To add a parameter, click once in the `Add New Parameter` button.
 A query parameter tile will be added to your query.
 Click once anywhere in the tile to expand it for editing.

 ![parameter edit](query-parameter-edit.png)